Carlton7/Bank_Tech_Test/README.md

 6. further refactoring and using jslint on the code, date variable changed

+7. refactored and renamed certain files, added detail to the readme and an images folder

 ## Edge Cases:
 * Customer can withdraw more money than is available in the current account.
 I did not fix this as it was not stated, but mainly because an account can go into overdraft.